Page Curve of Effective Hawking Radiation: Holographic Entanglement Entropy of Hawking Radiation

 \subsection{Hartman-Maldacena Surface}

-Since the bulk spacetime is symmetric, we calculate only one side.
-However, the complete description of the entanglement entropy can be considered by taking into account the two sides.
 The HM surface is a locally minimum surface penetrating the horizon and connecting the two cutoffs at $x=b_{L,R}$.
 To describe the interior region behind the horizon, we make the following coordinate transformation,

 The metric eq.\eqref{AdS BH metric} then becomes,